TylerBWright/Volunteer-Management-Roster/README.md

 3. sorting volunteers
 4. documenting valuable skills to aid volunteer managers in successfully executing a service event

-This application demonstrates general competence in core Java principles and object-oriented programming.
+This application demonstrates common practices in core Java.

 **--END--**